websys-faraway2/lab1/README.md

 >>In the information bar under the current news title, the web gives the author, public data, and the preview, even a link to the news.

+>**The development process**

+>>Init codebase is a hard work, but once we finish building the codebase, the js and stylesheet is relatively easy to be completed.